docQodly/docs/docs/concepts/lang-quicktour.md

 title: A Quick Tour
 ---

-Since the Qodly language is highly related to web development, printing the traditional "Hello, world!" message on screen only requires a web form to be displayed and the followinbg line:
+Since the QodlyScript language is highly related to web development, printing the traditional "Hello, world!" message on screen only requires a web form to be displayed and the followinbg line:

 ```4d
 Web Form.setMessage("Hello, World!")